drshahizan/software-engineering/exercise/uml/submission/sec01/drshahizan/mcq2.md

 Don't forget to hit the :star: if you like this repo.

-## MCQ 1
+## MCQ 2

 ## Answer
-Sure!
-Here are the answers to the multiple-choice questions:

-1. What is the purpose of the use case diagram in the online bookstore system?
+1. What is the purpose of the use case diagram in the Library Management System?
-   - **Answer: b.
-To depict the interactions between actors and the system's functionality.**
+   - **Answer: a.
+To depict the interactions between library staff and patrons.**

-2. Which UML diagram is used to represent the behavior of a single use case?
+2. Which UML diagram is best suited to represent the behavior of a single use case?
    - **Answer: c.
 Activity diagram.**

 3. In the activity diagram, what symbol is used to represent a decision point or conditional statement?
    - **Answer: c.
 Diamond shape.**

-4. What does the sequence diagram illustrate in the online bookstore system?
+4. What does the sequence diagram illustrate in the Library Management System?
    - **Answer: b.
 The interaction between objects over time.**

-5. Which actor is responsible for managing the book inventory in the online bookstore system?
+5. Which actor is responsible for managing the library collection in the Library Management System?
+   - **Answer: a.
+Library Staff.**

+6. What is the purpose of the "Borrow Item" use case in the Library Management System?
    - **Answer: b.
-Admin.**

-6. What is the purpose of the "Search Books" use case in the online bookstore system?
-   - **Answer: d.
-To allow users to search for books based on various criteria.**
+To enable patrons to borrow library items.**

-7. Which diagram is best suited to depict the flow of activities within a single use case?
+7. Which diagram is most suitable for depicting the flow of activities within a single use case?
    - **Answer: c.
 Activity diagram.**

-8. Which diagram would be most useful for modeling the relationships between classes in the online bookstore system?
+8. Which diagram would be most useful for modeling the relationships between classes in the Library Management System?
    - **Answer: b.
 Class diagram.**

-9. What is the purpose of the "Checkout" use case in the online bookstore system?
+9. What is the purpose of the "Return Item" use case in the Library Management System?
    - **Answer: d.
-To complete the purchase transaction.**
+To facilitate the return of borrowed items.**

-10. Who is responsible for managing user accounts in the online bookstore system?
+10. Who is responsible for managing user accounts in the Library Management System?
+    - **Answer: a.
+Library Staff.**

+11. What is the main functionality of the Library Management System?
+    - **Answer: d.
+All of the above.**

+12. Which actor can borrow items in the Library Management System?
     - **Answer: b.
-Admin.**
+Patrons.**

+13. What does the activity diagram represent in the Library Management System?
+    - **Answer: b.
+The flow of activities within the system.**

+14. Which UML diagram illustrates the interaction between objects over time?
+    - **Answer: b.
+Sequence diagram.**

+15. Which functionality of the Library Management System allows library staff to add, update, and remove books?
+    - **Answer: d.
+Manage Library Collection.**

 ## Contribution 🛠️
 Please create an [Issue](https://github.com/drshahizan/learn-php/issues) for any improvements, suggestions or errors in the content.